maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 Spring MVC no longer performs `.*` suffix pattern matching by default, and likewise path extensions are no longer used by default to interpret the requested content type (e.g. `/person.pdf`, `/person.xml`, etc).
 Please, see the ["Suffix Match"](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc-ann-requestmapping-suffix-pattern-match) section of the reference documentation.

+`@ExceptionHandler` methods now check all exception causes when looking for a match.

 ## Upgrading to Version 5.2